explodinglabs/superstack.docs/docs/bluegreen.md

 # Blue/Green Deployments

-Blue/Green is a deployment method where two complete stacks are running side-by-side.
-One is serving production traffic, while the other is idle.
-You deploy to the idle stack, test it, and when you’re ready you swap roles — the idle stack becomes production, and the old production becomes idle.
-This provides near-zero downtime and an easy rollback path.
+Blue/Green deployment runs two stacks side-by-side: one live, one idle.
+You deploy to the idle stack, test it, and when ready, swap roles — giving near-zero downtime and easy rollback.

-We’ll bring up two stacks, `blue` and `green`, with no ports exposed.
-A separate lightweight front proxy binds to `:80` and `:443` and routes traffic to whichever stack is active.

 ## 1. Caddyfile